moonsdust/SheepJumpAI/README.md

 ## How The Game Works (Work in Progress)

 Currently 10 sheep, each with a neural network attach to them, will spawn and a sheep is eliminated when it hits a fence (sometimes there are sheep that are invincible to fences 👀).
 If there are 0 sheep left, the game is over.
-When there are 2 sheep left, a new generation of 10 sheep is created.
-Refresh your browser to spawn a new group of 10 sheep.
+When there are 2 sheep left, a new generation of 10 sheep is spawned.
+Refresh the website to spawn a new group of 10 sheep.

 ## How the Genetic Algorithm Works